 Two minutes later I glared down the rifle scope of that sleek little rifle at the biggest buck I had ever seen in the wild.
 It raced across the stubble 125 yards away.
 I dropped to one knee, took a deep breath, settled the crosshairs on the front edge of the magnificent buck's shoulder and slowly squeezed the trigger.
 I saw the buck hump up.
 Thirty yards later it piled up in a cloud of dust.
 The 100-grain bullet had entered behind the shoulder and exited at the base of the neck on the opposite side.

 Not only did I feel jubilation at the terrific buck I had just harvested with a good shot, I fell in love with a sweet little .25-06 and knew that my deer hunting career had been secured for the foreseeable future.
 For a 60-year-old deer hunter, I walked as tall as I ever had after downing a trophy buck, even though they were all harvested with much larger caliber deer rifles.

 Discussions and dissertations around campfires and in glossy magazines have consumed uncountable volumes of words about the merits of the best caliber for whitetails.
 The bottom line, however, is that the best caliber is the one that you shoot best.
 The issue is undeniably one of personal choice.
 And as I learned the hard way, personal choices change with age.

-Other rifle calibers which aging deer hunters should consider include the .243 Winchester, .30-30 Winchester, .270 Remington, the 7x57 and the .308 rifle.
+Other rifle calibers which aging deer hunters should consider include are the .243 Winchester, .30-30 Winchester, the 7x57 Mauser cartridge and the .308 caliber rifle.
 An aging hunter's major concern is recoil.
 The chart below clearly defines the advantages of smaller calibers for older deer hunters.

 |Rifle Caliber||Recoil (Foot Pounds)|